x21L/CloudComputing-Group2/README.md

 we have worked with almost all of the mentioned topics from the lecture: Docker, Kubernetes, CI (Github Actions).

 For this, we have developed a web application called bookstore where you can search for books and add them into your shopping cart.
-This is a simplified version of a real bookstore as this is not a programming lecture, so we instead focused on the things we have learned during the lecture
+This is a simplified version of a real bookstore as this is not a programming lecture, so we instead focused on the things we have learned during the lecture.

 ![alt tag](frontend-pic.png)
 *Screenshot of the BookStore Frontend*